- InDesign User Guide

 - Click the loaded text icon in a column to create a frame the width of that column.
 InDesign creates new text frames and new document pages until all text is added to the document.

-- Click inside a text frame that is based on a master text frame.
-The text autoflows into the document page frame and generates new pages as needed, using the master frame’s attributes.
-(See About masters, stacking order, and layers.)
+- Click inside a text frame that is based on a primary text frame.
+The text autoflows into the document page frame and generates new pages as needed, using the primary frame’s attributes.
+(See About parents, stacking order, and layers.)

 Use Smart Text Reflow